ParadoxSpiral/libmpv-rs/README.md

 A libmpv abstraction written in rust that's easy to use and provides the ability to read next to all video and audio codecs.

 # Dependencies
+Rust version >= 1.25.
 Libmpv version 1.100 (mpv version 0.29) is the minimum required version.

 For ease of building, you can use the `build_libmpv` feature that is used to link against.
 Especially useful to cross compile to windows.

 # Examples
 To run an example, execute `cargo run [--release] --example x -- path`, where x is any of: